 When Larvae Become A Real Problem

-It is certainly bad when carpet beetle larvae feed on your belongings, but these pests become a much more difficult problem when they feed on other, hidden sources of food within your home, such as a bird's nest, dead rodent, or lint in an air duct.
+It is certainly bad when carpet beetle larvae feed on your belongings, but these pests become a much more difficult problem when they feed on other, hidden sources of food within your homes, such as a dead rodent, or lint in an air duct.
 When this occurs, you'll start to find more and more carpet beetles in your home and not have a clue about where they're breeding.

 If the population of carpet beetles grows within your home, you could start to have issues in your pantry.
 There are foods in your pantry that are appetizing to carpet beetle larvae, and the adult beetles will lay their eggs near these sources of sustenance.
 You can prevent this by putting your pantry foods in sealed containers.